sButtons/sbuttons/CONTRIBUTING.md

       ```
       npm start
       ```
-      This will run sbuttons on a lite server as well as update the CSS in `dist/sbuttons.css` as you make changes.
+      This will watch the updates and changes you make for any of the `.less` files inside `src`, then compile them into `dist/sbuttons.css`.
    2. Compile command:
       `npm run compile`
       Make sure to run `npm install` before any of these commands.

+      To see how the button looks like after making changes, you'll need to run the website (follow the next steps).

 3. To make changes to the website: